 A hot wash (60°c) is recommended when washing nappies as in conjunction with a good laundry detergent it will help to leave your nappies clean and fresh, wash after wash.
 As mentioned previously hot water helps to relax the fibres of fabrics and allows the detergent to penetrate and clean effectively.
 A cold or warm wash can work sufficiently if a powder based laundry detergent that contains sodium carbonate is used.
 Though it is recommended to at least run a pre-wash cycle using hot water prior to the main cold/warm water wash.

 At the end of each day or at most every second day put all soiled nappies through a pre-wash prior to the main wash.
 This pre-wash helps to open the fabric fibres and remove the majority of the urine and faecal matter within your nappies.
 It is recommended to use half the recommended dose of laundry detergent for a regular load and use a quick/pre-wash cycle on your machine.
+Remember to hook the tabs back on newborn nappies prior to putting in machine.

 Choose the longest cycle on your machine for heavily soiled loads (e.g. heavy, jeans) and use the recommended amount of detergent for a heavily soiled load.
 A hot wash will work most efficiently (do not exceed 60 degrees celsius).